bashu/django-watermark/README.rst

 Requirements
 ------------

-``django-watermark`` requires a modern version of the Django framework.
-By modern I simply mean a version with the ``newforms-admin`` functionality.
-If you're running on Django 1.0 or later, you're good.

 ``django-watermark`` also relies upon the built-in ``django.contrib.admin`` and the `Python Imaging Library <http://python-pillow.github.io/>`_.
-It was tested with latest Pillow, PIL 1.1.7 is supported but not recommended.
+It was tested with latest Pillow, `PIL <http://www.pythonware.com/products/pil/>`_ 1.1.7 is supported but not recommended.

 Installation
 ------------